LadyMisticus/kep-hack/README.md

 * FURY_ATTACK

 ### Flying
+Flying is the "wind" type, employing moves that use the wind.
+Wing-based moves are also used here, targeted at Pokemon like Scyther.
+Pokemon that float or are somewhat gaseous in nature have been assigned the type.
 * Flying loses its super-effectiveness against Bug and Grass.
 * Flying maintains its Rock/Steel MUs.
 The sole difference is Bug/Grass matchups.